-Entrance to the Woodbury University Library requires a Woodbury ID.
-Admission is limited to WU students, faculty and staff.
+Entrance to the Woodbury University Library requires a Woodbury University ID or a WU Library Community User Card.

 The Library strives to provide …

 Certain behaviors, detailed below, interfere with the rights of others and are in conflict with these goals.

 Unacceptable behaviors include...